riteshkm16/pin-code-front-end/README.md

 # pin-code-front-end
-A ui for the details of indian Post office
+An ui for the details of indian Post office